A divorced mother writes to Dr. Cale with the following question about her disrespectful teenager:

 This is not teaching kids about reality.
 Life simply doesn’t work that way.

-The bottom line here is that we must turn this around, in order to begin to teach your 13-year old that it’s not “Mom’s job” to keep her happy.
+The bottom line here is that we must turn this around, to begin to teach your 13-year old that it’s not “Mom’s job” to keep her happy.
 Here’s my plan for how you do that:

 We can’t make your daughter have appreciation, compassion, and empathy.
 But we can create opportunities for her to learn this.